Basics

 If and Do

-Since if is an expression, it always produces a value.
-It takes a condition, a then-branch, and an optional else-branch.
-Each branch is a single expression.
-If you need to do multiple things in a branch, wrap them in [do ...].
+Because if is an expression, it always produces a value.
+It takes a condition, a then-branch, and an optional else-branch, and each branch is a single expression.
+When a branch needs to do several things, wrap them in [do ...].

 [if [> x 0]